mxiamxia/aws-apm-action/README.md

 3. **AI-Powered Analysis**: Leverage modern AI coding agents to analyze performance issues and provide recommendations and fixes

 ## 🚀 Getting Started

-This action uses [Anthropic's official claude-code-base-action](https://github.com/anthropics/claude-code-action) for executing investigations.
-This action prepares AWS-specific MCP configurations and prompts, allowing you to **bring your own Bedrock model** - use any Claude model available in Amazon Bedrock with your AWS account.
+This action configures your AI agent within your GitHub workflow by generating AWS-specific MCP configurations and custom observability prompts.
+All you need to provide is IAM role to assume and a [Bedrock Model ID](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html) you want to use, or LLM API tokens from your existing subscription.
+The example below includes a workflow template showing how this action works with [Anthropic's claude-code-base-action](https://github.com/anthropics/claude-code-action) to run investigations.

 ### Prerequisites
 - **Repository Write Access**: Users must have write access or above to trigger the action